Online Schools Offering Laptop Programs to Students

 Are you planning on attending online classes any time soon?
 Do you have a laptop or an iPad that will enable you to access your courses online?
 Haven’t thought that far ahead yet?
 No worries, we’ve got you covered.
 Our website is devoted to helping students just like you, in similar situations.
-We offer a comprehensive list of online colleges that offer laptop programs to students that enroll.
+We offer a comprehensive list of online colleges that offer laptops to students that enroll.
 Some of these colleges even offer a free, no obligation consultation to help you make sure they are a good fit for your career path.
 So without further ado, here is our official list of online colleges that offer a laptop program:

 America’s Top Online Colleges that Offer Laptops